Learning residue level protein dynamics with multiscale Gaussians: Experiments

+Some examples of where \textsc{DynaProt} outperforms \textsc{AFMD+Templates} on ensemble flexibility correlation are visualized in Figure~\ref{fig:ensembles} and Appendix~\ref{A:supplementary_figures}.
+For the visuals, all atom reconstruction is enabled by PULCHRA \citep{rotkiewicz2008fast}.
+Moreover, \textsc{DynaProt} consistently outperforms \textsc{NMA} across nearly all evaluations—except for transient contact prediction—particularly excelling in measures of local flexibility and pairwise distance preservation.
 Notably, \textsc{DynaProt} requires only 2.86 million parameters (vs. 95 million for \textsc{AFMD+Templates}) and samples ensembles over 70,000$\times$ faster on average ($\sim$0.14\,s vs.\ $\sim$10,000\,s), all while being trained only to predict marginal and scalar covariances.
 This efficiency advantage is maintained when compared against sequence-based methods (i.e. ConfDiff, BioEmu, ESMDiff, see Appendix \ref{A:additional_experiments}). \textsc{DynaProt} even outperforms them on modeling flexibility and anisotropy.

-As a final assessment of \textsc{DynaProt}'s generalization to longer timescale dynamics, we compare its zero-shot ensemble of BPTI (PDB: \texttt{5PTI)} to the 1ms trajectory from \cite{shaw2010atomic}.
+Finally, we assess \textsc{DynaProt}'s generalization to longer timescale dynamics, by comparing its zero-shot ensemble of BPTI to the 1ms trajectory from \cite{shaw2010atomic}.
 Even with these larger conformational changes, \textsc{DynaProt} performs reasonably well.
 It achieves RMSF correlation of 0.88 (c.f.
-86 on ATLAS), local anisotropy with RMWD of 0.52 \AA (c.f.
-1.18 \AA\, on ATLAS), and strong recovery of transient contacts (Jaccard similarity 0.54, c.f.
+86 on ATLAS), anisotropy with RMWD of 0.52 \AA (c.f.
+1.18 \AA\, on ATLAS), and strong recovery of transient contacts ( $J = 0.54$, c.f.
 0.29 on ATLAS).
 See appendix \ref{A:bpti} for more.